 - II.
 Occupational health and safety: The company maintains a well-defined occupational health and safety policy.
 To improve occupational safety, prevent injury and ill health of employees and avoid property and infrastructure damage, DBPL periodically conducts a comprehensive Hazard Identification and Risk Assessment (HIRA) exercise.
 The purpose of the exercise is to identify high risk hazards and implement emergency management programs to minimize the same by prevention, mitigation, preparedness, response and recovery measures.
 To maintain an effective health & safety management system a Health & Safety Committee has been set up whose members actively participate in attaining the goal of zero harm.
 Regular quarterly meetings of the Health & Safety Committee are conducted to maintain compliance with legal requirements.
-During 2019 the company took the following initiatives to strengthen occupational health and safety in its factory: - We provided safety shoe, harness, safety helmet and apron to third party construction workers involved in the expansion of DBPL factory. - New hydrant pump and safety tank has been installed. - Spillage kit & Eyewash chemical is being provided for chemical warehouse. - New eye guards have been provided for swing operators. - A centrally controlled fire detecting system has been installed. - Improved firefighting tools including axes, blankets, extinguishers etc. have been provided. - The liner shaping section of the recently completed expansion unit has been fitted with air-conditioning. - The toilets/washrooms in the floors have been renovated and fitted with louvers and exhaust fans. - III.
-Staff Training & Development: DBPL continuously develops and executes an extensive training plan which includes training topics on skills enhancement, health and safety and any other topic deemed beneficial for employees, frequency of training, training materials, trainer details etc.
+During 2020 the company took the following initiatives to strengthen occupational health and safety in its factory: - We provided safety shoe, harness, safety helmet and apron to third party construction workers who commenced work during November 2020 for a planned new expansion. - Improved firefighting tools including axes, blankets, extinguishers etc. have been provided. - Several toilets/washrooms in the floors have been renovated and fitted with louvers and exhaust fans. - We provide Group Life Insurance for all employees at company's cost under which scheme the employees or their nominees shall get insurance benefits in case of death or accident.